 ---|---|---|

-Cerebral Edema | 0.5-1% of DKA episodes | Mannitol administration, Reducing fluid replacement rate |
+Cerebral Edema | 0.5-1% of DKA episodes | Mannitol administration reduces the fluid replacement rate |

 Hypoglycemia | Variable | Nurse-driven protocol, Dextrose administration based on blood glucose levels |

-Cardiovascular Complications | Variable | Fluid management, Closely monitor vital signs |
+Cardiovascular Complications | Variable | Fluid management, closely monitor vital signs |

 “Effective management of DKA complications is crucial for improving patient outcomes and reducing the risk of adverse events.”